jdmonin/JSettlers2/doc/Readme.developer.md

 	    - Create an admin user named `adm` using: `java -cp JSettlers.jar soc.client.SOCAccountClient yourserver.example.com 8880`
 	    - Run DB upgrade by running SOCServer with `-Djsettlers.db.upgrade_schema=Y` property
 	    - Run SOCServer as usual; startup should print `User database initialized`
-	    - Run JSettlers.jar; log in as the `adm` user and make sure you can create a game, to test password encoding conversion
+	    - Run JSettlers.jar; log in as `Adm` to test case-insensitive nicknames.
+	      Make sure you can create a game, to test password encoding conversion.
+	      Run the `*DBSETTINGS*` admin command to verify BCrypt password encoding is being used.
     - Other misc testing:
         - "Replace/Take Over" on lost connection:
             - Start a game at server with player client